sunfish-prj/Platform-docs/docs/install/FRM_deploy.rst

 Proxy
 ===========

+The proxy component has been developed as a servlet filter in order to be compatible with the DS servlets.
+It is released ad a .jar dependency in such a way to be totally integrate in the Tomcat Server.
+The proxy consists of two Java source files, named ProxyFilter.java and *CachedServletRequest.java* under the *sunfish.frm.proxy package*.

+The supplied pom.xml file contains the maven depency code snippet for the required libraries.

+The supplied web.xml file, located under the src/main/webapp/WEB-INF directory, contains the servlet mapping for the servlet filter.

+[A config.json file, located under the src/main/webapp/WEB-INF directory, contains configuration directives.]

+There additional libraries supplied in the `src/main/webapp/WEB-INF/lib` directory need to be properly added into the java path during the deployment.

 Installation guide
 -------------------
 The following steps are required to deploy and/or integrate the proxy with each DS component.